dart-lang/samples/package_constraint_solver/README.md

 }
 ```

-To run a backtracking search of the solution space, instantiante the `CSP` class
+To run a backtracking search of the solution space, instantiate the `CSP` class
 and call the `backtrackingSearch` function:

 ```dart